Yomoni/maven-auto-upgrade-script/README.md

 ### Some upgrade are not detected

-These scripts uses ```bash mvn versions:display-plugin-updates  versions:display-property-updates``` to find dependency/plugin version upgrade.
+These scripts uses ```mvn versions:display-plugin-updates  versions:display-property-updates``` to find dependency/plugin version upgrade.
 Dependency version with direct version configuration like this cannot be detected and upgraded:
 ```xml
 <dependency>
 	<groupId>org.slf4j</groupId>